revaturelabs/uipath-automation-2/README.md

 Connect your machine to Orchestrator.
 For further instructions see documentation link:

 - https://docs.uipath.com/orchestrator/docs/managing-robots-modern-folders.

-Add the following credential to your orchestrator assests:

--

 For a fully unattened automation add a file at the following path: